Kopy App Review 2026: The Honest Take on Shopify’s Most-Used Product Importer

 Does Kopy work with WooCommerce or other platforms?

 No. Kopy is Shopify-only.
 If you run WooCommerce, BigCommerce, Wix, Squarespace, or any other ecommerce platform, you need a different importer.
-Product Upload is the most commonly recommended alternative for non-Shopify stores.
+Product Upload or Importify is the most commonly recommended alternative for non-Shopify stores.

 What is Kopy Protect and do I need it?